Yingliang-Du/rsql-to-loopback/README.md

-# Node RSQL / FIQL Parser
+# Node RSQL to LoopBack query Converter
 ## Gratitute
 Without GOD's blessing, I am not able to do anything useful!
 Thanks to Prashanth Ponugoti and Kameswara Eati for their guidance, inspiration and contribution.